 RELIGION, PHILOSOPHY AND ETHICS

-| Students study RPE for one hour a week which covers and expands on statutory Religious Education.
+| Students study RPE for two hours over two weeks which covers and expands on statutory Religious Education.

 |